 White-collar crimes are almost always committed for the personal enrichment of the person committing them.

 This could involve embezzling money from a company into a personal account.
 It might involve insider trading where sensitive information about a company is passed along to certain parties hoping to capitalize on the information by purchasing or selling stocks or other assets at an opportune time.
 It could also involve the theft of valuable assets, such as intellectual property, or the use of underhanded methods like bribery or kickbacks to gain a financial advantage.

 White-collar crimes are not “victimless.”
 Even if the perpetrator’s financial gains don’t come from a particular individual or organization, the cost of a white-collar offense is borne by taxpayers, consumers, and society at large.
-This is why prosecutors are often motivated to make an “example” of white-collar criminals – and that’s why you need a strong criminal offense.
+This is why prosecutors are often motivated to make an “example” of white-collar criminals – and that’s why you need a strong criminal defense.

 If you are being charged with any type of white-collar crime, you should immediately seek counsel from a defense attorney with experience handling white-collar crime cases.
 Without a qualified lawyer on your side, you can potentially be charged for crimes and offenses much worse than what you may have committed.
-You will be forced to navigate the complexities of the legal system and the intricacies of financial laws without the help of a qualified lawyer.
+You will be forced to navigate the complexities of the legal system and the intricacies of financial and white-collar crime laws without the help of a qualified lawyer.
 White-collar crimes can result in stiff penalties, including huge fines and prison sentences, and you don’t want to face those penalties alone.